About placement testing

 Since your score on the math assessment determines your beginning placement level in math and science courses, you are encouraged to review the appropriate topics prior to taking the test.
-Sample problems for both exams, topics covered, and additional information can be found at www.math.osu.edu/undergrad/future-students/incoming/placement-test/study-materials.
+View sample problems for both exams and a list of topics at math.osu.edu/undergrad/future-students/incoming/placement-test/study-materials.

 Step 1: Obtain your Ohio State Username (lastname.#)

 If you haven't already, obtain your Ohio State Username and set up delivery of your Ohio State email at my.osu.edu.
 If you experience probems related to activating your username, contact the Office of Information Technology at (614) 688-HELP, email@example.com, or by TDD at (614) 688-8743.

 It is important that you remember to write down your Ohio State Username (lastname.#) and password and bring it with you to orientation.
 Your username and password is issued to you only, so it is important that you safeguard the password and not share it with anyone.

 Before the assessment begins, you will be asked to specify the math courses you completed in high school and the grade you received for each.
 You should check your high school math courses and grades before taking the assessment, so that you are able to provide accurate information.

 The math placement test will be available online after April 30 at https://buckeyelink3.osu.edu/secure/math.